What is Tetrahydrofuran?

 How is it produced?

 Tetrahydrofuran was traditionally produced using the Furfural process where furfural, extracted from corn husks, is used as the raw material in production.
-However, the disadvantage of this method is that supply depended on agricultural conditions and, could not therefore be relied upon, so a move was made to the fully synthetic Reppe process.
+However, the disadvantage of this method is that supply depended on agricultural conditions and could not therefore be relied upon, so a move was made to the fully synthetic Reppe process.

 The world annual production of tetrahydrofuran is approximately 200,000 tonnes and it is predicted that demand and production will grow as the Chinese economy continues to expand.

 Tetrahydrofuran is stored in tightly sealed metal drums and/or amber glass containers.
 It has a specific gravity of 0.89 and a flashpoint of -17.2° C (closed cup) and is highly flammable.
 It should be stored in a cool, dry, and well-ventilated area that is free from the risk of ignition.
-For transportation purposes, tetrahydrofuran is classified as packing group III and hazard class 3 and should be labeled as an irritant.
+For transportation purposes, tetrahydrofuran is classified as packing group III and hazard class 3 and should be labelled as an irritant.

 What is Tetrahydrofuran used for?

-Tetrahydrofuran is also a valuable chemical intermediate as it is a precursor to polymers, such as poly (tetramethylene ether) glycol.
+Tetrahydrofuran is a valuable chemical intermediate as it is a precursor to polymers, such as poly (tetramethylene ether) glycol.
 The primary use of this polymer is the production of elastomeric polyurethane fibres like Spandex.
-It is also an intermediate in the natural gas industry where it is a natural gas odourant.
+It is also an intermediate in the natural gas industry where it is a natural gas odorant.